cheezy/testgen/Readme.md

 A gem that contains generators that create things testers need.

-Firstly install the gem by running the following in the terminal:
+First install the gem by running the following in the terminal:

     gem install testgen